forefireAPI/forefire/paper/paper.md

 # Summary

 **ForeFire** is a modular, high-performance wildland fire simulation engine implemented in C++.
 It is designed to model the spread of wildfire perimeters over large landscapes at meter scale resolution, serving both as a research platform and an operational forecasting tool.
-ForeFire can be used to forecast wildfires spanning thousands of hectares within seconds, supporting wildfire management operations, while also providing an open testbed for experimenting with new fire behavior, power, and flux models in a scientific context.
+ForeFire can be used to forecast wildfires spanning thousands of hectares within seconds, supporting wildfire management operations, while also providing an open testbed for experimenting with new fire behavior, fire intensity, and fire flux models in a scientific context.

 ForeFire offers multiple interfaces and utilities to maximize usability and integration.
-The core C++ library has Fortran and Python bindings and is accompanied by a lightweight scriptable interpreter, a local HTTP service that enables a customizable graphical user interface and ability to load, save and export data in NetCDF, GeoJson, KML, png and jpg.
+The core C++ library has Fortran and Python bindings and is accompanied by a lightweight scriptable interpreter (in custom FF language), a local HTTP service that enables a customizable graphical user interface and ability to load, save and export data in NetCDF, GeoJson, KML, png and jpg.
 ForeFire is discrete‑event‑driven [@filippi2009], focusing computational effort on the active region of the fire front defined as a dynamic mesh or multipolygons of fire markers.

 Eventually ForeFire is also capable of two-way coupling with the MesoNH [@lac2018] atmospheric model to account for fire-atmosphere interaction [@filippi2013].